opensearch-project/project-website/_posts/2025-05-05-date-histogram-optimizations.md

 }
 ```

 This date histogram aggregation query generates a filter corresponding to each bucket and uses Lucene's Points Index, which is based on BKD trees, to significantly optimize the aggregation.
 This tree-based structure organizes data into nodes representing value ranges with associated document counts, enabling efficient traversal.
 By skipping irrelevant subtrees and using early termination, the system reduces unnecessary disk reads and avoids visiting individual documents.
 The counts for each bucket are determined using the index tree, similarly to a `range` query, which is faster than iterating over document values.
 We also applied this approach to the auto-date histogram, composite aggregation on date histogram source, and, later on, numeric range aggregation with non-overlapping ranges.
-The below graph shows the performance improvement for daily and hourly date histogram aggregations compared to OS 2.7 and OS 2.11.
-Also, notice that the minutely aggregation (gray bar in below graph) could not initially benefit from this optimization.
-We talk about that in more detail in the next section.
+The following graph shows the performance improvement for daily and hourly date histogram aggregations compared to OpenSearch 2.7 and 2.11.
+Also notice that the minute-level aggregation (gray bar in the graph) could not initially benefit from this optimization.
+We discuss this in more detail in the next section.

 ![Performance_Improvements_Initial.png](/assets/media/blog-images/2025-05-05-date-histogram-optimizations/Performance_Improvements_Initial.png)